soma00333/profile/docs/behavioral_questions.md

       <td>
         <ul>
           <li><strong>Project Summary (IT5):</strong> At Industry Technology, I managed the migration of our database from MySQL 5.7 to MySQL 8.0 to ensure continued reliability and maintainability.</li>
-          <li><strong>The Context:</strong> We needed to migrate from MySQL 5.7 to MySQL 8.0.
+          <li><strong>The Situation:</strong> We needed to migrate from MySQL 5.7 to MySQL 8.0.
 An unexpected incident occurred during this migration process.</li>
-          <li><strong>My Role:</strong> I successfully resolved the incident and ensured the completion of the migration.</li>
+          <li><strong>My Actions & Resolution:</strong> I successfully resolved the incident and ensured the completion of the migration.</li>
-          <li><strong>Outcome:</strong> I led the project to a successful conclusion and, in doing so, helped establish a valuable knowledge base about incident response for the team.</li>
+          <li><strong>Key Achievement:</strong> I led the project to a successful conclusion and, in doing so, helped establish a valuable knowledge base about incident response for the team.</li>
         </ul>
       </td>
     </tr>